Frequently Asked Questions

 Who can I speak to if I’m interested in running in the elections?

-Just pop into the Solent Students’ Union office, next to the East Park Deli in The Spark and ask to speak to someone from the RAD team.
-Alternatively, you can email elections@solent.ac.uk or visit www.solentsu.co.uk/studentvoice/suelections to find out more information about any of the roles available, how to nominate yourself or any general queries.
+Just pop into the Solent Students’ Union office, next to the East Park Deli in The Spark and ask to speak to someone from the Membership Team.
+Alternatively, you can email elections@solent.ac.uk or visit www.solentsu.co.uk/studentvoice/suelections to find out more information about any of the roles available, how to apply or any general queries.

 Voting